 Glue is not made for skin.
 Especially not our face, which is even more delicate than the rest of our body.
 Glue also contains toxic ingredients, Polyvinyl acetate and polyvinyl alcohol, containing dangerous chemical additives including phthalates, lead, cadmium, and/or organotins.
 There are products out there that are designed to remove blackheads.
 Their whole purpose, their reason for existing, is to remove blackheads, and they aren't even expensive.
 Never, ever, ever use glue on your face.
 Using a regime that contains salicylic and glycolic acids, teamed with niacinamide, can help keep blackheads at bay.

 Not that we have tried this, but some people claim that this works—but only for a short period of time.
 However, it is entirely unsafe to be applying anywhere near your eyes or face.
 Hemorrhoid creams contain phenylephrine and hydrocortisone, ingredients that are far too harsh to be near your eyes.
 If you've got puffiness around the eyes, use an eye serum specifically targeting that.

 Using colored crayons for lips and eyes

-Written by Emma Masotti.
-Emma is an Australian now living in Austin, TX, and has been a trained esthetician for over 15 years.
-She is a sustainable skincare writer, educating and building awareness around proper skin health that doesn't cost the earth.
+Emma Jade has been a trained esthetician for over 15 years.
+She is a sustainable skincare writer, educating and building awareness around proper skin health that doesn't cost the Earth.